Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Results

-We take Indo-Aryan languages of South Asia as our focus and explore predictors of complexity within this group of languages, with an eye to making inferences about the history of numeral systems over the course of Indo-Aryan languages' descent and diversification from Sanskrit.
+We take Indo-Aryan languages of South Asia as our focus and explore predictors of complexity within this group of languages, with an eye to making inferences about the history of numeral systems over the course of Indo-Aryan languages' descent and diversification from Old Indo-Aryan.
 As mentioned previously, there exist detailed studies of the sound and analogical changes affecting these systems \citep{berger1992modern}, but the problematic historical record --- not all numerals between 1 and 99 are attested in historical texts and most IA languages lack a continuous history of attestation --- has made it challenging to understand when exactly intense complexity took hold in these systems and under which extralinguistic circumstances.
 What we can infer from written records suggest that irregularity was not particularly extreme even in late Middle Indo-Aryan (ca.\ 1500 BP; \citealt{norman1992}), though this has changed by the early Modern period (ca.\ 1000 BP; \citealt{Baumann1975,strnad2013morphology}). \citet{andrijanic2024hindi} dates the advent of irregularity to after the Apabhra\d{m}\'sa stage (late 1st millennium CE).
 Still, some aspects of this dating are not totally straightforward, which is complicated particularly by details of the settlement of Sri Lanka and the Maldives.
 Insular Indo-Aryan spread to Sri Lanka prior in the latter part of the 1st millennium BCE, and further from Sri Lanka to the Maldives in the 1st millennium CE (\citealt[45]{Masica1991}; \citealt[18]{GnanadesikanDhivehi2017}).
-Sinhala, the main Indo-Aryan language of Sri Lanka (attested from 2200 BP onward), has a relatively transparent numeral system (possibly descending from a more irregular system), but Dhivehi, the language of the Maldives, has a system with irregularity comparable to mainland Indo-Aryan languages (along with a specialized base-12 system; \citealt{Fritz2002,GnanadesikanDhivehi2017}).
-If the irregularity found in mainland Indo-Aryan languages is a fairly recent phenomenon, then it must have developed independently in insular Indo-Aryan languages, since these languages were relatively isolated from the rest of Indo-Aryan during their history \citep{gair1982sinhala}.
+Sinhala, the main Indo-Aryan language of Sri Lanka (attested from 2200 BP onward), has a relatively transparent numeral system (possibly descending from a more irregular system), but Dhivehi, the language of the Maldives, has a system with irregularity comparable to mainland Indo-Aryan languages (along with multiple parallel systems: a largely obsolete, transparent duodecimal system and an innovative transparent decimal system; \citealt{Fritz2002,GnanadesikanDhivehi2017}).
+If the irregularity found in mainland Indo-Aryan languages is a fairly recent phenomenon, then the irregularity seen in Dhivehi (and of which older Sinhala varieties show traces; \citealt[244]{berger1992modern}; \citealt[119]{Geiger1938}) cannot be a shared genetic inheritance with these languages, since the insular Indo-Aryan languages were relatively isolated from the rest of Indo-Aryan during their history \citep{gair1982sinhala}.
+Additionally, while it is challenging to pinpoint divergent diachronic developments in the treatment of numeral terms that would be diagnostic of genetic sugrouping, Dhivehi differs from the majority of modern Indo-Aryan languages in its use of a subtractive form {\it onasatta} alongside a non-subtractive form {\it nav\=anavai} for 99 \citep[109]{GnanadesikanDhivehi2017}; however, this behavior is also found in geographic outliers like Nepali and Assamese (though apparently also in some dialects of Hindi; \citealt[274]{berger1992modern}), and is thus not a feature unique to the insular languages.
+Ultimately, many questions regarding the early development of Sinhala and Dhivehi are difficult to answer with precision; however, the complex decimal systems found in Dhivehi and older Sinhala appear to have included some inherited forms, but also borrowings from Middle Indo-Aryan as well as analogical and hybrid formations \citep[117--8]{Fritz2002}.